‹ Movies

 Discussion Points

-• 1Paddington travels all the way to Peru just to be with Aunt Lucy and make sure she's okay — even when it's dangerous and difficult.
-Can you think of a time when someone in the Bible made a really long or hard journey just to take care of someone they loved?
-What do you think that says about what it means to be family?
+• 1Paddington travels all the way to Peru just to be with Aunt Lucy because she needs him — even when it's inconvenient and dangerous.
+Can you think of a time when someone showed up for you like that?
+What do you think it means when the Bible says 'love bears all things'?

 Want to check another movie?